Cupertino High School: Tinovation

-Tinovation is the largest Computer Science Club in Cupertino High with 100+ members.
+Tinovation is the largest Computer Science Club at Cupertino High.

-The club has four fields (Android, IOS, Web, and Python) and focuses on educating students on Computer Science.
-Each year, the club partakes in a project every year club wide.
+The club focuses on educating students on Computer Science.
+The club builds a range of projects every year.

-The founder of Tinovation dropped out of Stanford and started a unicorn.

-Due to Cupertino High's proximately with Apple and Silicon valley, there is a high number of students interested in computer science, other clubs has been formed to address individual interests which are listed below.
+Due to Cupertino High's proximity with Apple and Silicon Valley, there is a high number of students interested in computer science, and other clubs have been formed to address individual interests which are listed below.